OPEN HEARTS OPEN MINDS OPEN DOORS

 Worship (Sundays, 9am in The New Room)

 First Friday Exhibition (1st Fridays, 4-6:00pm) Our Sacred & Profane Art Gallery invites everyone to join us every First Friday to meet local artists, experience live art demonstrations, and enjoy light refreshments.
-Jan.
-2 to feature works highlighting Social Justice.

-Friday Nights at the Theater (Every 3rd Friday, 7-8:30pm) NO SHOW IN NOV. & DEC.
-RESUMES IN JANUARY
+Friday Nights at the Theater (Every 3rd Friday, 7-8:30pm)

 WEEKLY SUPPORT MEETINGS (Recovery & Grief)